-The Import Wizard imports Microsoft Word and Excel test plans into QADirector.
+The Import Wizard helps to import existing testing documents into QADirector.
+Supported document types are Microsoft Excel spreadsheets and Word documents.
+The Import Wizard walks you through the process of importing one of these document types.
+The following fields and buttons are available on this wizard:

-Select File: Click the Browse button to find the file to be imported.

-Create Suite: Type the test suite name that will contain the imported document.

-Select Class: Choose a style tag (Word) or a column that contains the class (Excel) to represent a Test Class in QADirector.

-Select Procedure: Choose a style tag (Word) or a column that contains the procedure (Excel) to represent the test procedure.

-Select Test Script: Assign style tags to import manual test scripts.

-Style Tag option: Choose to assign a style tag from the list.
+Field Name Description Select File Click the Browse button to find the file to be imported.
+Create Suite Type the test suite name that will contain the imported document.
+Select Class Choose a style tag (Word) or a column that contains the class (Excel) to represent a Test Class in QADirector .
+Select Procedure Choose a style tag (Word) or a column that contains the procedure (Excel) to represent the test procedure.
+Select Test Script Assign style tags to import manual test scripts.
+Style Tag option Choose to assign a style tag from the list.

-Ignore option: Choose to ignore style tags that are not applicable.

-Select Attributes: Assign any remaining style tags.
+Ignore option Choose to ignore style tags that are not applicable.
+Select Attributes Assign any remaining style tags.
 These can be attributes or ignored.

-Attribute option: Choose to assign an attribute from the list.

-Ignore option: Choose to ignore attributes that are not applicable.

-Finish: Ends the information collecting process

-Command Buttons

-Help button: Click to access dialog level help.

-Cancel button: Click to close the dialog box without saving any changes.

-Back button: Click to go to the previous step.
-Next button: Click to go to the next step.

-Finish button: Click to import the document.
+Attribute option Choose to assign an attribute from the list.
+Ignore option Choose to ignore attributes that are not applicable.
+Finish Ends the information collecting process Command Buttons Help button Click to access dialog level help.
+Cancel button Click to close the dialog box without saving any changes.
+Back button Click to go to the previous step.
+Next button Click to go to the next step.
+Finish button Click to import the document.

+<<Previous: Importing a QAD Exchange File | Next>>: Exporting a Suite to a QAD Exchange File